M31-Capital/Investment_Theses/english/Tokemak (TOKE).md

 ## Overview

-Tokemak is a decentralized investment protocol which is run by a DAO, allowing anyone to manage DAO investments via liquidity directing.
-With Tokemak, users can utilize TOKE and direct Tokemak’s liquidity to bootstrap DeFi projects and earn yield for the protocol.
+Tokemak is a decentralized investment management protocol, structured as a DAO, allowing anyone to manage investments via Liquidity Directing.
+With Tokemak, users can utilize TOKE to direct Tokemak’s liquidity towards bootstrapping DeFi projects while earning yield for the protocol.

 ## M31's Investment Thesis
 **- Intersection of Web3 & DeFi**